ethernautdao/evm-runners-web/README.md

 ### Overview

 The web app of the [EVM Runners](https://github.com/ethernautdao/evm-runners-cli) game.
-You can get instruction on how to install the game and see the different leaderboards.
+You can get instructions on how to install the game and see the different leaderboards.

 It is [live here](https://evmr.vercel.app).